 Mountainous, majestic, and ruggedly handsome, Serifos’ elemental allure is an open secret for discerning Athenian vacationers.
 From glorious sunrise to sublime sunset, soaring peaks to sparkling shores, and scenic hikes to dreamy coastal drives, its pleasures are simple and spectacular.

 Is Serifos family-friendly?
 While it might not have the waterparks and highly-honed kids tours of the likes of Naxos and Paros, it’s certainly not family-unfriendly.
-There are some “organised” beaches (as they say in Greece), offering umbrellas and sunbeds for families that appreciate these comforts.
-And while the really special ones are not organised, they boast other child-friendly desirables like tavernas on the beach.
+There are some “organised” beaches (as they say in Greece) with beach bars offering umbrellas and sunbeds.
+And while the really special ones are not organised, they offer other child-friendly desirables like tavernas on the beach.
 You will also find a scattering of covetable seafront hotels and villas that make daily beach trips with little legs a breeze.

-Beach frolicking aside, there’s not heaps to do on the island.
+Beach revelries aside, there’s not heaps to do on the island.
 But ravishing beauty is everywhere, and in perfectly-formed Serifos, nature takes centerstage as the best kind of playground for children.

 WHERE TO STAY